Isidor Schneider: Career

 Isidor Schneider was born in 1896 in Horodenka, one of four children born to Hyman and Sarah Schneider.
 His family came to the USA when he was six years old.

 Literary career

 Schneider contributed to many literary journals and magazines in his career.
 They included the left-leaning Menorah Journal (1920s) and New Masses (1930s and 1940s).
 He also published more literary works in The Nation (where he is still listed as an "author") and in Poetry magazine.

-According to Al Filreis, professor of English at the University, Schneider moved from "standard Imagist ditties" in the 1920s to "full-fledged, narrative, descriptive Communist poetry -- poetry that was meant to summon people of the working class to not only take a place in the social scene and demand their rights but to a poetry that they could read, according to the poet in Schneider's case."
+According to Al Filreis, professor of English at the University of Pennsylvania, Schneider moved from "standard Imagist ditties" in the 1920s to "full-fledged, narrative, descriptive Communist poetry -- poetry that was meant to summon people of the working class to not only take a place in the social scene and demand their rights but to a poetry that they could read, according to the poet in Schneider's case."

 He was a Guggenheim Fellow for poetry in 1934.